ViriatoII/MindaGap/README.md

    Small box sizes yield limited results but work the best with a high loop number (like 40).
 Increase boxsize to overcome bigger gaps.

 INSTALLATION
 ------------

+ - You need a terminal and Python installed.
+If you don't, follow the following:
-I recommend the [git bash](https://git-scm.com/download/win) terminal to run python.
+   - I recommend the [git bash](https://github.com/git-for-windows/git/releases/download/v2.37.2.windows.2/Git-2.37.2.2-64-bit.exe) terminal to run python.
+Install that.
+   - Right click on the folder you want to work on.
+A new option exists "Git Bash here", click there.
+A bash terminal is open.
+   - Type python and enter.
+An automatic windows prompt allows you to install it.
+IMPORTANT: Tick the box that says "Add to PATH"

 To install the python dependencies, write the following on the terminal:

 ```pip3 install tifffile, opencv-python  ```